Tips for finding European fish and seafood buyers

 1. Make sure that buyers can find you online in multiple ways

 In the online arena, having a presence is an absolute must for any company, including yours.
 Your online presence should be visible in many ways.
 Have a professional company website and use the free social media channels to your benefit.
 In general, European buyers will search for new exporters through search engines such as Google.
 They will use search words such as “exporter + seafood type”, “purchase + seafood type”, “sourcing + seafood type” in combination with a particular country.
 LinkedIn is also used, especially to connect directly with sales directors.
+Having a strong online visibility has become even more important due to the impact of the COVID-19 pandemic, as travelling and meeting in person have become difficult, if not impossible.

 First of all, it is key to have a professional website for your company so buyers can find you online.
 When buyers seek more information about your company, it increases trust when they find a professional website for your company.
 A company website can really support the professional image of your company, when done right; when done wrong and in an unprofessional way, a company website can also really hurt the image of your company.